 Spiral in the Sky: A Fuel Dump in Low Earth Orbit

 While most sights in the night sky originate from natural atmospheric or astronomical phenomena, some rare and unexpected events are caused by human activity in space.
-One especially captivating example is the formation of glowing clouds, which often appear in intricate spiral shapes, created during upper-stage rocket fuel releases.
-In recent years, this phenomenon has caught many skywatchers by surprise.
-Its surreal, almost ethereal appearance can inspire awe, curiosity, and even confusion among those encountering it without prior knowledge.
+One particularly captivating example is the formation of glowing clouds that often take on intricate spiral shapes, created during upper-stage rocket fuel releases.
+In recent years, this phenomenon has taken many skywatchers by surprise.
+Its surreal, almost ethereal appearance can evoke awe, curiosity, and even confusion among those who witness it without prior knowledge.

-These events usually take place in the final moments of an orbital mission, when a rocket — more specifically, its second stage — performs a deorbit burn.
+These events usually occur in the final moments of an orbital mission, when a rocket, specifically its second stage, performs a deorbit burn.
 During this maneuver, any remaining fuel and oxidizer, typically RP-1 kerosene and liquid oxygen, are vented into space to prevent the risk of explosion during atmospheric reentry.
 In the vacuum of space, these gases expand rapidly and dramatically, producing bright, translucent plumes that drift across the upper atmosphere.
-Although the ground below may already be in darkness, the clouds can still catch sunlight, resulting in striking visuals against the night sky.
+Although the ground below may already be in darkness, the clouds can still catch sunlight, creating striking visual displays against the night sky.

-This phenomenon has become increasingly recognizable thanks to Falcon 9 launches by SpaceX.
-When the conditions are just right — usually shortly after sunset or just before sunrise — these glowing spirals become visible from Earth, often captivating viewers and being mistaken for unidentified flying objects or unusual atmospheric displays.
+This phenomenon has become increasingly recognizable thanks to SpaceX Falcon 9 launches.
+When conditions are just right, usually shortly after sunset or just before sunrise, these glowing spirals become visible from Earth, often mesmerizing observers and sometimes being mistaken for unidentified flying objects or rare atmospheric phenomena.

 Observations